cekrem/elm-ci-setup/README.md

 1. **`ELM_HOME` is shared** – It doesn't matter how many Elm projects or tools you have; they all benefit from the same cache.

 2. **Use `restore-keys` for partial cache hits** – When dependencies change, you'll still get the previous cache and only need to download the _new_ packages.
-Use this whenever your CI provider supports it (e.g., GitHub Actions).
-Some providers like GitLab CI don't have an equivalent mechanism.
+Use this whenever your CI provider supports it (GitHub Actions, CircleCI, Azure Pipelines).
+Some providers like GitLab CI and Bitbucket Pipelines don't have an equivalent mechanism.

 3. **The cache is immutable** – Package contents never change for a given version, making it perfectly safe to cache indefinitely.